EpiphanySoft/switchit/CONTRIBUTING.md

     git clone git@github.com:your-username/switchit.git

+Install gulp globally if you don't already have it:

+    npm install -g gulp

-Make sure the tests pass:
+Make sure the tests pass and note the coverage percentage:

-    npm test
+    gulp test

 Make your change.
 Add tests for your change.
-Make the tests pass again:
+Make the tests pass again and keep (or improve) the same level of coverage:

-    npm test
+    gulp test

 Push to your fork and submit a pull request.